mosparo/documentation/docs/5_integration/1_with_plugins.md

 ## Install a plugin

-Please follow the instructions how to install a plugin on the website of the plugin.
+Please follow the instructions on how to install a plugin on the website of the plugin.

-Normally, you should be able to simply put the files of the plugin somewhere into your website and the website should detect the plugin.
+You should be able to simply put the files of the plugin somewhere in your website, and the website should detect the plugin.

 After you've added the plugin, you need to configure it.
-For this part you'll need the information which you can find in the [project settings](../usage/settings).
+For this part, you'll need the information you can find in the [project settings](../usage/settings).